Privacy Policy

 We take all reasonable steps to protect your information from misuse, loss, unauthorised access, or disclosure.
 Measures include:

-• Secure digital storage through Cliniko (with encryption and 2FA)
+• Secure digital storage through Squarespace, Acuity and Galaxy

 • Staff training in data protection and confidentiality